• EnglishEspañol日本語한국어Português

 MLOps (machine-learning operations)

-a set of practices designed to increase the quality, simplify the management process, and automate the deployment of machine-learning models in large-scale production environments
+A set of practices designed to increase the quality, simplify the management process, and automate the deployment of machine-learning models in large-scale production environments

-First use: if space permits, machine-learning operations (MLOps); if space does not permit, MLOps Subsequent uses: MLOps
+First use: if space permits, machine-learning operations (MLOps); if space does not permit, MLOps

 Do not use: ML Ops, ML ops